Bilingual Exceptional Edu (BXE)

 BXE 623 POLICIES AND PRACTICES OF BILINGUAL SPECIAL EDUCATION

 Prerequisite: Graduate level status.
 Historical, philosophical, and legal foundations for bilingual education and bilingual special education; pedagogical concerns; program design; multicultural perspectives; sociocultural considerations; psycholinguistic concerns; current research findings; current practices in the fields of bilingual education and bilingual special education.
-Offered summer semester only.
+Offered once a year.

 BXE 625 CURRICULUM I: STRATEGIES FOR CULTURALLY AND LINGUISTICALLY DIVERSE EXCEPTIONAL STUDENTS